Insight • Design craft

 • Scan at 300dpi minimum

-• Create a library of 10-15 textures to use consistently across projects
+• Build a library of 10-15 textures and use it consistently across projects

 Technique 2: Torn edge and cut-out masks